prakassec/prakassec.github.io/_posts/2019-01-27-PPA installation VS Normal installation.md

 ---
-layout: post
 title: PPA VS Normal
-date: 2019-01-27 07:08:00
+date: 2019-01-27 07:08:00 +/-TTTT
-categories: Linux
+categories: [General, Linux ]
-desc: Installation of packages using two different method
+tags: [linux]     # TAG names should always be lowercase
 ---

 **How does the following installation are differ from one another?**